The aftermath of a vendor audit

 After battle comes a revolution

-Oracle and SAP would undoubtedly like to think themselves unbeatable.
-Raise an audit, get a fine or product sale, and leave again.
+Oracle and SAP would undoubtedly like to think of themselves as unbeatable.
+They can raise an audit, get a fine or product sale, and leave again.
 Onto the next targeted organisation.

 Recover your fine

 Oracle/SAP fined you and left a gaping hole in your IT budget.
 We can help fill in the gaps.
-Switching to our third-party support will immediately cut your vendor support bill by at least 50%, making huge savings – and that’s in-year, too.
+Switching to our third-party support will immediately cut your vendor support bill by at least 50%, making huge savings in-year.

 Start a better relationship